 In order to get human saliency maps for the data generated by reinforcement learning (RL) agents, we need a model that can predict human attention.
 We have found that the accuracy of such a model is critical for making attention comparison meaningful.
 Here we discuss details for implementing human attention models.
-The data we use is from Atari-HEAD dataset~\cite{zhang2019atari}\footnote{Available for download at: https://zenodo.org/record/3451402}The trained models and network architecture will be made available online.
-The prediction results for each individual game is shown in Table~\ref{tbl:gaze_acc}.
-For readers to get an intuitive sense of how accurate the prediction results are, we have included a gaze prediction video for all 6 games in the multimedia appendix. \begin{itemize} \item Input image preprocessing: The images are reshaped from $160\times210$ to $84\times84$ with bilinear interpolation and converted into grayscale.
+The data we use is from the Atari-HEAD dataset~\cite{zhang2019atari}\footnote{Available for download at: https://zenodo.org/record/3451402}.
+The trained models and network architecture will be made available online.
+The prediction results for each individual game is shown in Table~\ref{tbl:gaze_acc}. \begin{itemize} \item Input image preprocessing: The images are reshaped from $160\times210$ to $84\times84$ with bilinear interpolation and converted into grayscale.
 Then we scale the pixel values to be in the range of $[0,1]$ by dividing them by 255.
 So the inputs are consistent with the inputs to the reinforcement learning agents. \item Human gaze label preprocessing: Following the convention, we convert discrete gaze positions into continuous distribution by blurring each gaze location using a 2D Gaussian with $\sigma$ that is equivalent to one visual degree~\cite{le2013methods,zhang2019atari}. \item Model architecture: The human gaze prediction model is adapted from~\cite{zhang2019atari}.
 The network has three convolution layers followed by three deconvolution layers.
 Their parameters are as follows: \begin{itemize} \item Convolution layer 1: 32 filters, kernel size $=8\times8$, stride $=4$, followed by relu activation, batch normalization, and dropout. \item Convolution layer 2: 64 filters, kernel size $=4\times4$, stride $=2$, followed by relu activation, batch normalization, and dropout. \item Convolution layer 3: 64 filters, kernel size $=3\times3$, stride $=1$, followed by relu activation, batch normalization, and dropout. \item Deconvolution layer 1: 64 filters, kernel size $=3\times3$, stride $=1$, followed by relu activation, batch normalization, and dropout. \item Deconvolution layer 2: 64 filters, kernel size $=4\times4$, stride $=2$, followed by relu activation, batch normalization, and dropout. \item Deconvolution layer 3: 1 filter, kernel size $=8\times8$, stride $=4$, followed by a softmax layer. \end{itemize} The network is implemented using Tensorflow 1.8.0 and Keras 2.1.5.